R1SIDDHARTH/Jarvis-Ai/README.md

    - 7-Zip will automatically combine all parts and extract the files.

 4. **Move the Extracted Files**: After extracting the files:
-   - **Cut and paste** the extracted `ai` folder into the **Virtual Keyboard** project folder, the one that contains the `.main` file.
-This ensures that the virtual keyboard can correctly access the extracted files and run smoothly.
+   - **Cut and paste** the extracted `ai` folder into the **Jarvis-Ai** project folder, the one that contains the `.main` file.
+This ensures that the Jarvis-Ai can correctly access the extracted files and run smoothly.

 ## Note
 Make sure your microphone is properly configured and the device ID is correctly set when starting the program to ensure optimal performance.